-This is not my first visit to New , but it is starting just the same as all the rest.
-I am flying into the area then getting a driver to bring me to my accommodations.
+This is not my first visit to New, but it is starting just the same as all the rest.
+I am flying into the area and than getting a driver to bring me to my accommodations.
 This time the Holiday Inn Club Vacations New Orleans Resort.
 Make sure to check the address online for yourself on Google Maps.
 It is 203 Carondelet Street New Orleans, LA 70130.
-As you can see, this is a great location inside the city that is a close walk too many wonderful places to visit and see.
+As you can see, this is a great location inside the city that is a close walk to many wonderful places to visit and see.

 Once I arrived at the resort, I checked in and then got settled.
 I took a shower refreshed and then toured the resort site.
 There is a small pool that feels more like a giant spa, but it is attached to an outdoor seating area that is very nice.

 I was staying in a 1 bedroom from their signature collection which you can view a 360 virtual tour of here.
 The chain has started to offer 360 tours on the Matterport platform, and I think it is a great way to preview the rooms and accommodations.
 You can see my great view, the kitchenette, bathroom, living room, and bedroom here.
 Throughout the Holiday Inn Club brand, when you see the signature collections listings, expect newly updated rooms that have a fresh modern feel.

 - Ice Maker

 Then the resort itself offers all of these options.